 For Life Science

-Our ready to use animal free hydrogels mimic the extra cellular matrix (ECM)
+Our ready to use 3D hydrogels mimic the extra cellular matrix (ECM)

 Room temperature handling and no gelation phase allows our gels to support a wide range of 3D cell culture techniques and biomedical applications.

 GrowDex is an animal free, ready to use hydrogel that mimics the extracellular matrix (ECM) and supports cell growth and differentiation with consistent results.

 Bridging the gap between in vitro and in vivo studies GrowDex can be used for 3D cell culture for spheroid and /organoids, in personalised medicine, regenerative medicine, organ-on-a-chip models, drug release studies, 3D printing and much more.
 GrowDex hydrogel is manufactured according to ISO13485.

 Key to drug testing is being able to grow cells in an environment that resembles the human body and where cells retain their distinctive characteristics.
 It has been shown that both mechanical and chemical stimuli have a key impact on cell behaviour.
 The mechanical properties of our gels can be adjusted simply by dilution with media thus providing a controlled 3D environment.
 Long term culture of a wide range of cells and tissues from different sources is possible with spheroid and organoid formation providing researchers with a tool to model disease states such as cancer.

 Screening platforms utilising patient derived cells or tissues provides opportunity for customised drug treatment, the aim being a better long term prognosis for the patient.
 Collaboration with leading institutes such as FIMM, has seen our hydrogels successfully implemented in such screening regimes.
 Being able to recover the cells post screening without damage enables gene and protein studies to be conducted providing further essential information.